-Continue to learn more by watching this beginner’s guide to the differences between Class A, A/B, and D amplifiers.
+Continue to learn more by watching this beginner’s guide to the differences between Class A, A/B, and D power amplifiers.

-Before purchasing an amplifier you have to calculate the correct wattage because the amp’s wattage must not be over the manufacturer’s recommendation, or the speakers may run hot and break.
+Before purchasing an amplifier, you must calculate the correct wattage because the amp’s wattage must be, at most, the manufacturer’s recommendation or the speakers may run hot and break.

-Or read the Apex Customs calculator, Car Audio Calculator, with step-by-step instructions and pictures, to evaluate electrical power in watts.
+Or read the Apex Customs calculator, Car Audio Calculator, with step-by-step instructions and pictures to evaluate electrical power in watts.

 Amp Wiring Kit

-While there are many choices online, the Complete 3000W Gravity 4 Gauge Amplifier Installation Wiring Kit Amp Pk2 4 Ga Blue includes all of the necessities in your quest to identify and use the correct wattage and gauge for installation.
+While there are many choices online, the Complete 3000W Gravity 4 Gauge Amplifier Installation Wiring Kit Amp Pk2 4 Ga Blue includes all the necessities in your quest to identify and use the correct wattage and gauge for installation.

-Remember to find the appropriate spot to mount the amp, keeping in mind that the component generates heat, thereby necessitating placement in a ventilated area.
+Remember to find the appropriate spot to mount the amp, keeping in mind that the component generates heat, necessitating placement in a ventilated area.

-Amps deliver sound frequencies to the correct speakers, to electromagnetically move the sound, and drivers translate those signals into vibrations to be heard.
+Amps deliver sound frequencies to the correct speakers to electromagnetically move the sound, and drivers translate input signals into vibrations to be heard.

-Remember, an amp is only limited by its dependencies on the rest of the system and your most superior sound determination.
+Remember, an amp is only limited by its dependencies on the rest of the system and your superior sound determination.